June 8, 2023

 Colloids contain dispersed phase particles larger than individual molecules but smaller than suspensions; typically, 1 nanometer (nm) to 1000 nanometers in size, these colloids range in composition from solid, liquid, or gas particles dispersed within an opaque medium (typically liquid; could also include solids and gases), creating what’s known as the Tyndall effect and making their appearance cloudy or opaque.

 Colloids can be Broken Down into Various classifications based on their physical states: Liquid Colloids (Emulsions), Solid colloids (Sols), and Gas Colloids (aerosols).
-Common types include liquid (emulsions), solid (sols), and gas colloids (aerosols); examples include milk as liquid colloid; paint as solid colloid; and fog as gas colloid.
+Common types include liquid (emulsions), solid (sols), and gas colloids (aerosols); examples include milk as liquid colloids; paint as solid colloids; and fog as gas colloids.

 Characteristics of Solutions